Assos in Kefalonia

 When the Venetians had succeeded over the Ottomans on Kefalonia in 1500, one of the rare Venetian victories over the Turks, they had enlarged St. George’s Castle in the south.
 So the south of the island was protected.
 But what about Kefalonia’s north?

 Protection of Kefalonia’s north

 But people were reluctant to move inside the fortress walls.
-Their most important reason was the lack of fresh water springs.
-Furthermore there was the fear of being cut off from important supplies in case of a siege.
+Their most important reason was the lack of freshwater springs.
+Furthermore, there was the fear of being cut off from important supplies in case of a siege.
 So Assos castle never became an important city but was used as the seat of the local Venetian government.

 Assos of today

-During the English protectorate in the 19th century, Assos castle was used as quarantine station.
-Later on in the 1920s it was made a farm prison, after WW2 used for political prisoners.
+During the English protectorate in the 19th century, Assos castle was used as a quarantine station.
+Later on, in the 1920s it was made a farm prison, after WW2 used for political prisoners.
 The last few people lived up here until 1963.
-For your way back down to the village of Assos you can choose to use a narrow path along the southern side of the fortress.
+For your way back down to the village of Assos, you can choose to use a narrow path along the southern side of the fortress.

-Many consider Assos as the most picturesque village on Kefalonia.
-Not as glamorous as Fiskardo, Assos has an atmosphere of tranquillity and authenticity.
+Many consider Assos as the most picturesque village in Kefalonia.
+It is not as glamorous as Fiskardo but Assos has an atmosphere of tranquillity and authenticity.
 With only a handful of cafés and restaurants overlooking the bay, it is the loveliest place you can imagine.

 There is a small beach in Assos as well as a tiny one on the left side of the bay to enjoy a swim in the crystal clear sea.

 When you sit in one of the cafés by the water, let the relaxing atmosphere come to you.
 Sometimes it seems as if time stands still; if you then look over the bay towards the Assos fortress and see somebody walk up the path through the pine trees, it is not that difficult to imagine the Venetian soldier on his way.